unoplatform/uno/doc/articles/get-started-dotnet-new.md

 ```

 > [!NOTE]
-> It is possible to create a .NET 6 template by using the `-f net6.0` parameter.
+> It is possible to create a .NET 6 template by using the `-tfm net6.0` parameter.

 More articles on WinUI 3: